OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 Participatory Budgeting Manager Kirsi Verkka

-"OmaStadi has increased dialogue between the city and its residents.
-It has made visible what we Helsinki residents wish for in our everyday living environment.
-Such interaction is vital for the city to develop in line with the needs and wishes of its people", said Kirsi Verkka, the city’s Participatory Budgeting Manager.
+“OmaStadi has strengthened dialogue between the city and its residents and highlighted what the people of Helsinki want from their everyday environment.
+This kind of interaction is important if the city seeks to develop in line with the needs and wishes of its inhabitants,” said Kirsi Verkka, the City of Helsinki’s Participatory Budgeting Development Manager.

 The four stages of OmaStadi.